ytsaurus/ytsaurus-terraform-provider/docs/resources/scheduler_pool.md

 - `action` (String) Either allow (allowing entry) or deny (denying entry).
 - `permissions` (Set of String) A list of access types also called permissions.
 Supported permissions:
-  - read - Means reading a value or getting information about an object or its attributes.
+  - read - Means reading a value or getting information about an object or its attributes
-  - write - Means changing an object state or its attributes.
+  - write - Means changing an object's state or its attributes
-  - use - Applies to accounts, pools, and bundles and means usage (that is, the ability to insert new objects into the quota of a given account, run operations in a pool, or move a dynamic table to a bundle).
+  - use - Applies to accounts, pools, and bundles and means usage (that is, the ability to insert new objects into the quota of a given account, run operations in a pool, or move a dynamic table to a bundle)
-  - administer - Means changing the object access descriptor.
+  - administer - Means changing the object access descriptor
-  - create - Applies only to schemas and means creating objects of this type.
+  - create - Applies only to schemas and means creating objects of this type
-  - remove - Means removing an object.
+  - remove - Means removing an object
-  - mount - Means mounting, unmounting, remounting, and resharding a dynamic table.
+  - mount - Means mounting, unmounting, remounting, and resharding a dynamic table
-  - manage - Applies only to operations (not to Cypress nodes) and means managing that operation or its jobs.
+  - manage - Applies only to operations (not to Cypress nodes) and means managing that operation or its jobs
 - `subjects` (Set of String) A list of names of subjects (users or groups) to which the entry applies.

 Optional:

 - `inheritance_mode` (String) The inheritance mode of this ACE, by default.
 Can be:
-  - object_only - The object_only value means that this entry affects only the object itself.
+  - object_only - The object_only value means that this entry affects only the object itself
-  - object_and_descendants - The object_and_descendants value means that this entry affects the object and all its descendants, including indirect ones.
+  - object_and_descendants - The object_and_descendants value means that this entry affects the object and all its descendants, including indirect ones
   - descendants_only - The descendants_only value means that this entry affects only descendants, including indirect ones.
-  - immediate_descendants_only - The immediate_descendants_only value means that this entry affects only direct descendants (sons).
+  - immediate_descendants_only - The immediate_descendants_only value means that this entry affects only direct descendants (sons)

 <a id="nestedatt--integral_guarantees"></a>